serokell/blog-posts/Introduction to Free Monads/article.md

 The reason for this is simple: when the free monad is built up, the continuation is passed to each place where the base functor is recursive in its parameter.
 This means that all the code after our "if'" command gets copied to both branches.
-There isn't a workaround for this, since free monads build trees, and not general graphs, however a more efficient representation -- e.g. the Church encoding mentioned previously -- will reduce the overhead.
+There isn't a workaround for this because free monads build trees and not general graphs.
+However, a more efficient representation -- e.g., the Church encoding mentioned previously -- will reduce the overhead.

 #### Decomposing ASTs

-Naturally, we don't have to define the whole AST at once, we're free to decompose it however we see fit.
+Naturally, we don't have to define the whole AST at once -- we're free to decompose it however we see fit.
 Likewise, we can also decompose interpreters.

-For instance, we could decompose our AST into a part for arithmetic, and a part for I/O:
+For instance, we could decompose our AST into a part for arithmetic and a part for I/O:

 ```haskell
 data ArithASTF t a